 Repeat this 8 hour shift schedule template for 2 more squads with different shift times to cover 24x7.

-You can choose 1, 3, and 5 or 2, 4, and 6 or mix and match depending on your specific requirements.
+Instead of using all the templates, you can choose 1, 3, and 5 or 2, 4, and 6 or mix and match depending on your specific requirements.

 The [5 on 2 off] is definitely the most known and widely used from small to large organizations.
 But, that does not mean that it is the best fit for every department.